uwandroid/classchat/README.md

 }
 ```

-Also, add the following to avoid a gotcha
+Also, add the following lines to your packingOptions:

 ```
 packagingOptions {